· ·

 Look at all that golden goodness!

-If you have extra breast milk, using it in lotion is a great way to make use of it.
+Extra Milk?
+Don’t Let It Go to Waste: If you have some extra milk left over from pumping or breastfeeding, turning it into lotion is a great way to make use of it.

-How Do You Make Homemade Breast Milk Lotion?
+How to Make Your Own Homemade Breast Milk Lotion

-• Double boiler or a glass bowl and pot for melting ingredients.
+Double boiler (or a glass bowl and pot if you don’t have one).

 Ingredients: